A Review of Wild Kiwi New Zealand Bus Tours

 3. Northern Voyager – 7 Days on the North Island

 The Maori culture, geothermal hot spots, stunning beaches and glowworm caves are just some of the highlights of exploring the North Island.
-Wild Kiwi uncovers all of this, plus surfing in Raglan and getting off the beaten track in the wine-lovers city of Napier in the Northern Voyager tour.
+Wild Kiwi uncovers all of this, plus surfing in Raglan and walking the world-famous Tongariro Crossing in the Northern Voyager tour.

 4. Ski Voyager – 7 Days on the South Island

-Spend the week skiing or snowboarding at the epic ski fields of Queenstown and Wanaka.
+Spend the week skiing or snowboarding at the epic ski fields of Queenstown.
 Then, top it all off with some awesome winter sightseeing like hiking on the Franz Josef Glacier and revelling in the scenery of Lake Tekapo.
 It’s all available on the Ski Voyager tour!

 5. New Zealand Explorer – 14 days around New Zealand